aws-samples/amazon-S3-cache-with-amazon-elasticache-redis/README.md

 This sample project demonstrates how you can cache [Amazon S3](https://aws.amazon.com/s3/) objects with [Amazon ElastiCache for Redis](https://aws.amazon.com/elasticache/redis/) .
 This project also uses [AWS CloudFormation](https://aws.amazon.com/cloudformation/) & [AWS Cloud9](https://aws.amazon.com/cloud9/) as means to deploy, build and run this tutorial, although you can run this in your own environments as well.

-These examples are also referenced in the following blog:TBD which provide background and context to this project.
+These examples are also referenced in the following [blog](https://aws.amazon.com/blogs/storage/turbocharge-amazon-s3-with-amazon-elasticache-for-redis/) which provide background and context to this project.
 It is recommended to read the blog as a prerequisite.

 ## Deployment